birbmaaan/appcues_demo_app/README.md

 The app's CSS lives in `index.css` and can be changed as you please.

-I recommend leaving alone the files in the `appcues_components` folder, as these are what are used for making calls to the Appcues javascript API and running the event log.
+Note: I recommend leaving alone the files in the `appcues_components` folder, as these are what are used for making calls to the Appcues javascript API and running the event log.

 ## Push project to Github